 By making the customer experience the center of your business goals, you’re setting your company up for success.
 That’s not just in terms of sales but also in establishing an excellent reputation for your brand.

 2. Take control of your inventory

-Proper inventory management is vital in any product-based business.
+Proper inventory management and inventory tracking are vital in any product-based business.
 But for a business engaged in omnichannel marketing, it’s even more critical.
 If you’re allowing your customers to make purchases through different channels, make sure your inventory is updated across the board.